astutic/Acharya/README.md

 # Initial Run and Setup
-Installation and Setup for Acharya is not required, Acharya runs the initial setup when run for the first time.
+Installation and Setup for Acharya are not required, Acharya runs the initial setup when run for the first time.
 To start Acharya type the following command in a terminal/command prompt It is recommended to create a separate folder to run acharya.
 Acharya will create a data folder and a temp folder in the folder where it is run to store its data.